-ServicesConnection Required: a reference to the TIBXServicesConnection providing the connection to the server.
-This must be in its connected state in order to access server properties. -------------------- ---
+ServicesConnection Required: a reference to the TIBXServicesConnection proconnection to the server.
+This must be in its connected state i access server properties. ---

 The information returned is divided up into:

 - Server Version Information

 - · Active Database Information, and

 - Configuration Parameters

 This information is made available as public properties which may then be read to access the requested information.
 Accessing a property automatically retrieves the requested information set from the database, which is then cached until the connection is terminated.
 These properties are: